isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 “Was I too stubborn not to change my temperament?

 “But because of my temperament, I had sought you hard and burned myself out.
 Once I knew the pain of love, there was no other way.
 You stayed with me in the ‘leper house’.
-The sufferings I had comforted, the wounds I had healed, were Yours …they were suffering of Christ and His wound.
+The sufferings I had comforted, the wounds I had healed, were Yours ...they were suffering of Christ and His wound.
 Please tell me it was, it exactly was.
 Give me your one word.
 And then all my suspicions will fade away like smoke.

 Lord, if what separates you and me is this suspicion, I will throw it away.
 I will renounce it in your name.
 Whether I have done wrong or right, I am your servant.
 You are my God.
 I believe in your great love."